yankailab/OpenKAI/docs/3D/ImGUIviewer.md

 # Dear ImGui 3D Viewer

 `ImGUIviewer` is a lightweight viewer module for OpenKAI 3D geometry streams.
-It uses the existing `_GeometryBase`, `_PCstream`, and `_PCgridBase` data path, but renders through Dear ImGui instead of Open3D's GUI.
+It uses the existing `_GeometryBase`, `_PointCloud`, and `_OctreeBase` data path, but renders through Dear ImGui instead of Open3D's GUI.

 ## Dear ImGui Install